Aliasmk/aliasmk.github.io/_projects/eeprom.md

 {% include imgwcaption.html
 imgurl="/assets/img/projects/eeprom/schematic.jpg"
 caption="The circuit diagram.
 Note the 5M resistor... it's not a very elegant circuit.
-At the time of making it I didn't fully understand how to use the 555 timer chip." %}
+At the time of making it I didn't fully understand how to use the 555 timer chip." alttext="Circuit diagram showing the connections between the EEPROM and the 555 timer chip"
+%}

 At one byte per 30 seconds, this is obviously not a practical way to read or program an EEPROM!
 This project was done mostly to demonstrate how chips are interfaced with by microcontrollers, on a very slow time scale.
 Indeed, microcontrollers interface with these chips in the same way, albeit with electrical signals instead of pushbuttons and of course, much faster speeds.